 Supporting at Home...

-To start with - check your child's book bag or rucksack!
-As well as reading books or other home learning, this is where you'll find letters from the school before it’s too late.
+To start with - check your child's online Seesaw journal for details but also check child's book bag or rucksack!
+As well as reading books or other home learning resources, this is where you'll find some letters (that are not emailed) from the school.
 Daily reading, weekly spelling and learning number bonds and timestables will greatly benefit your child and of course, support the learning we do in school.
-Our games and videos on this website will also help with your child's learning journey.

 Here are some other suggested ideas and resources when supporting your child at home...

 Tips for Good Home Learning Habits:

 - Find a quiet place at home.
 It needs to have plenty of space, good light, a flat surface and the right equipment (e.g. pens, pencils, ruler).

 - Be aware of modern strategies for teaching methods (e.g. long division).
 Don't teach them the methods you used at school - it could confuse them.
 Refer to our Maths website page or ask your child's teacher if you are unsure.

 - Agree a home learning plan with your child which states when your child will do their home learning and stick to it.